 Each UK IFPR Firm may also make payments to employees on termination ("severance payments").
 These payments reflect performance achieved over time and do not reward failure or misconduct.
 They also consider any impact that their actions may have had on the R&Co Group's financial position or reputation.
-Severance payments to MRTs are subject to the approval of Committee as applicable and are categorised as variable remuneration unless specific criteria are met.
+Severance payments to MRTs are subject to the approval of the NMR Committee or Committee as applicable and are categorised as variable remuneration unless specific criteria are met.

-The policies regarding other payments apply regardless of whether an employee is classified as an MRT.
+The policies regarding Other payments apply regardless of whether an employee is classified as an MRT.